 The project targets three populations of at-risk students.
 A bolstered Talent Development program serves traditional-age students, the Finish-What-You-Started program assists adults looking to complete their degrees after a break in their education, and the Providence campus provides proactive support to enrolled adult students facing academic challenges.
 The project is led by Provost Donald DeHayes.

-This project is made possible by a grant from the U.S. Department of Education College Access Challenge Grant program via the Rhode Island Office of Higher Education.
+This project is made possible by a grant from the U.S. Department of Education College Access Challenge Grant program via the R.I.
+Office of the Post-Secondary Commissioner.